THE WIRE WORKS, THE CONNECTIONS ARE THE PROBLEM

 CAUTIONS ON TEMPORARY USE OF PURPLE TWIST CONNECTORS

 If you are using twist connectors please consider them as only temporary.
 The best procedure is to use the anti-oxidant cream as a lubricant together with some wet/dry emery cloth to scrape any invisible oxidation off of the aluminum wire, leaving it covered in the cream during and after the whole process to keep it from oxidizing again.
 This ensures maximum electrical flow out of the aluminum wire.
 Then tightly twist the copper and aluminum wires together with a pair of pliers.
 Then apply the connector, either using one that is already filled with cream, or filling one with cream yourself.
 The cream will keep the cleaning job you did from oxidizing and the twist connector will simply hold the wires together without carrying the electrical load.
-For interesting details on connectors and even different anti-oxidant creams, brand names and more, check out the "inspect-ny.com" web site.
+For interesting details on connectors and even different anti-oxidant creams, brand names and more, check out the " www.inspectapedia.com/aluminum/aluminum.htm " web site.

 One other thing that can be done for aluminum wiring, or for that matter, any wiring is to install the new "Arc Fault Interrupters" in the mains panel.
 These gadgets are both circuit breakers and special "spark" detectors that will shut down any line that is sparking.
 This will catch some of the aluminum problems, particularly those caused by loose screws.
 It will not stop an improperly sized or installed twist connector from heating up, but once the wires start to spark, it will break the power to the problem.

 Follow this link if you are Still Worried.

 Click here for information on the LEGALITY OF DIY ELECTRICAL WORK.